-Grabner CP, Jansen I, Neef J, Weiss T, Schmidt R, Riedel D, Wurm CA, Moser T
+Grabner CP, Jansen I, Neef J, Weihs T, Schmidt R, Riedel D, Wurm CA, Moser T

 Cells assemble macromolecular complexes into scaffoldings that serve as substrates for catalytic processes.
-Years of molecular neurobiology indicate that neurotransmission depends on such optimization strategies, yet the molecular topography of the presynaptic Active Zone (AZ) where transmitter is released upon synaptic vesicle (SV) fusion remains to be visualized.
+Years of molecular neurobiology indicate that neurotransmission depends on such optimization strategies.
+However, the molecular topography of the presynaptic Active Zone (AZ), where transmitter is released upon synaptic vesicle (SV) fusion, remains to be visualized.
 Therefore, we implemented MINFLUX optical nanoscopy to resolve the AZ of rod photoreceptors.
-To facilitate MINFLUX nanoscopy of the AZ, we developed and verified an immobilization technique, we name Heat Assisted Rapid Dehydration (HARD).
-Here fresh retinal slices are directly stamped onto glass coverslips yielding a single layer of rod AZs.
-These AZs exhibited excellent labeling efficiency and minimal signal redundancy in the Z-direction.
-Our data indicate that the SV release site is a molecular complex of bassoon-Rab3-binding molecule 2 (RIM2)-ubMunc13-2-CAST.
-The complexes are serially duplicated longitudinally, and reflected in register along the axis of symmetry of the synaptic ribbon.
+This built on a novel sample immobilization technique that we name Heat Assisted Rapid Dehydration (HARD), wherein a thin layer of rod synaptic terminals (spherules) was transferred onto glass coverslips from fresh retinal slices.
+Ribbon-type rod AZs were readily immunolabeled and imaged in 3D with a precision of few nanometers.
+Our 3D-MINFLUX results indicate that the SV release site in rods is a molecular complex of bassoon−RIM2−ubMunc13-2−Cav1.4, which repeats longitudinally on both sides of the ribbon.